infracost/infracost-azure-devops/README.md

 ## Azure Repos Quick start

 1. Enable pull request build triggers.
-Without this, Azure DevOps Pipelines do not trigger builds with the pull request ID, thus comments cannot be posted by the integration.
+Without this, Azure Pipelines do not trigger builds with the pull request ID, thus comments cannot be posted by the integration.

     a.
 From your Azure DevOps organization, click on your project > Project Settings > Repositories > your repository